Measurement of the mass of Higgs boson through HZ production at FCC-ee: Introduction

 \section{Introduction}

-The Higgs boson \cite{Higgs1964} is considered to be sensitive to new physics beyond the standard model (BSM) of particle physics, this particle was discovered by the ATLAS and CMS collaborations \cite{ATLAS_CMS} at the large hadron collider (LHC).
-Higgs physics is also connected to numerous questions, then searches of its properties at future colliders may provide some answers.
+The Higgs boson \cite{Higgs1964} is considered to be sensitive to new physics beyond the standard model (BSM) of particle physics.
+This particle was discovered by the ATLAS and CMS experiments \cite{ATLAS_CMS} at the Large Hadron Collider (LHC).
+Higgs physics is related to numerous questions, then searches of its properties at future colliders may provide some answers.

 The measurement of single Higgs boson production cross section, using recoil mass method, set the scale for Higgs coupling measurements.
 This method enables the study of the Higgs boson without the need to reconstruct its decay products and it plays a central role in determining the Higgs mass and measuring the inclusive cross section of the process, which in turn provides direct access to the $HZZ$ coupling.